MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-geterrorcount.md

 ---
 title: bitsadmin geterrorcount
-description: Windows Commands topic for **bitsadmin geterrorcount** - Retrieves a count of the number of times the specified job generated a transient error.
+description: Windows Commands topic for bitsadmin geterrorcount, which retrieves a count of the number of times the specified job generated a transient error. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: 8840ae78-52b0-4c7e-b592-0547359a237e

-ms.prod: windows-server

-ms.technology: manage-windows-commands

-ms.topic: article
-ms.assetid: 8840ae78-52b0-4c7e-b592-0547359a237e
 author: coreyp-at-msft